The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Through this process, you’re going to compare the gross amounts that you’ve collected from your customers through the Shopify/Shoppay payments, record the processing fees that Shopify automatically deducts from your payouts, and confirm that the net amount you receive actually matches what you’re expected to be paid!

-If you’re interested in implementing all of this in your own Quickbooks Online bookkeeping, but feel a little overwhelmed or confused on where to start, I want to invite you to check out my self-paced Shopify Bookkeeping Made Simple course where I have step-by-step videos to show you EXACTLY how to do all of this so you can have accurate financial information to help ensure that you have everything you need for a stress-free tax season.
+If you’re interested in implementing all of this in your own QuickBooks Online bookkeeping, but feel a little overwhelmed or confused on where to start, I want to invite you to check out my self-paced Bookkeeping Made Simple for Boutiques course where I have step-by-step videos to show you EXACTLY how to do all of this so you can have accurate financial information to help ensure that you have everything you need for a stress-free tax season.

 Your email address will not be published.
 Required fields are marked *